Home » Recipe Type » Preserves » Rose Syrup Recipe and What to Do with It

 A deliciously fragrant and colourful rose syrup that captures the spirit of summer.
 If you have access to highly scented unsprayed roses, follow this super simple recipe.
 The syrup keeps really well and has many uses.

-I’m often asked for my rose syrup recipe and although it’s on the blog, it’s hidden in a summer cocktail post, so is hard to find.
+I’m often asked for my rose syrup recipe and although it was on the blog, it was hidden in a this rhubarb cocktail post, so it was hard to find.
 As it’s such a glorious concoction and summer is the best season to make and use it, time for its very own moment in the spotlight, methinks.

 Rose Syrup